EliiasG/MonoGameDrawingApp/README.md

  Hold [Shift] and drag origin to move origin.
  Hold [Ctrl] and click to add points at the end of the list.
  Hold [Alt] and click points to remove them.
+ Drag a point from a line to create a new point.
 # Modifiers
  Modifiers are operations that are executed every time the geometry is changed, that change the output geometry.
  An item may have multiple modifiers.